 The noticeable signs of root rot above the soil are leaves drooping and curling downward.

-Catch it early enough, you’ll only see leaves wilting with a downward curl around the edges.
-When the rot worsens, the plant struggles to take up not just water, but also nutrients.
+Catch it early enough.
+You’ll only see leaves wilting with a downward curl around the edges.
+The plant struggles to take up water and nutrients when the rot worsens.

-The lack of nutrient uptake – in particular, nitrogen – causes yellowing leaves.
+The lack of nutrient uptake – particularly nitrogen – causes yellowing leaves.

-The result of a nutrient deficiency with overwatered tomato plants is downward leaf curl with yellowing leaves.
+A nutrient deficiency with overwatered tomato plants results in downward leaf curl with yellowing leaves.

-Often is the case, it’s not a nitrogen top-up it needs, but rather a trace amount of molybdenum, which is a micronutrient that helps plants convert nitrates in the soil into nitrogen that can be used.
+Often, it’s not a nitrogen top-up it needs, but rather a trace amount of molybdenum, a micronutrient that helps plants convert nitrates in the soil into nitrogen that can be used.

-Keep reading below and you’ll learn how to read your tomato plant like a book, picking up on its subtle clues…
+Keep reading below, and you’ll learn to read your tomato plant like a book, picking up on its subtle clues…

 Macronutrient Deficiencies

-Different plants have different needs, which is why the best fertilizer for tomatoes vary by the variety you’re growing.
+Different plants have different needs, so the best fertilizer for tomatoes varies by the variety you’re growing.

 The one thing they all share is the need for similar macronutrients.
 These are NPK, magnesium, and calcium.